KQM-git/TCL/docs/combat-mechanics/elemental-effects/additive-reactions.md

 ## Aggravate

 Aggravate is a second-stage Additive Reaction triggered by applying Electro to a Quicken aura, dealing Electro DMG.
 It is calculated in the same way as Spread, but with 1.15 as the Reaction Multiplier as opposed to 1.25 like Spread.
-The reaction itself does not have an ICD, so how often it can be triggered depends on the ICD of the Dendro attack that triggers it.
+The reaction itself does not have an ICD, so how often it can be triggered depends on the ICD of the Electro attack that triggers it.

 ## Evidence Vault